atsepkov/drone/README.md

 ![diff example](https://i.imgur.com/K8XlD57.png 'Diff Example')

-From above image we can see that stories in "Trending Now" section as well as screenshots below the main story triggered a false positive by loading in a different order from the golden image.
-We can easily fix that by finding the relevant selectors and telling
-Drone to ignore those elements (yes, I'm aware that given the highly dynamic nature of Yahoo front page the rest of the elements will change within a few hours or a day as well - but let's ignore that for now since that will probably not be the case for the web app you're testing).
-Let's assume that Yahoo gave the ID of `#trending-now` to the section in the top-right and a class of
-`.thumbnail` to every element below the main story (Yahoo actually didn't do that, they used cryptic classes and no IDs instead
-(bad Yahoo), but you will probably give proper IDs and avoid mangling names in dev given the good developer you are).
+From above image we can see that stories in "Trending Now" section as well as screenshots below the main story, and the list of other stores triggered a false positive by loading in a different order from the golden image.
+We can easily fix that by finding the relevant selectors and telling Drone to ignore those elements (yes, I'm aware that given the highly dynamic nature of Yahoo front page the rest of the elements will change within a few hours or a day as well - but let's ignore that for now since that will probably not be the case for the web app you're testing).
+Let's assume that Yahoo gave the ID of `#trending-now` to the section in the top-right, a class of `.thumbnail` to every thumbnail element below the main story and an ID of `#stories` to the container below listing other stories (Yahoo actually didn't do that, they used cryptic classes and no IDs instead (bad Yahoo), but you will probably give proper IDs and avoid mangling ID/class names in dev environment given the good developer that you are).
 Eliminating false positives is now as simple as changing the test to:

     drone.test('load yahoo', {
       waitFor:  '#mega-banner-close',
-      ignore: ['#trending-now', '.thumbnail'],
+      ignore: ['#trending-now', '.thumbnail', '#stories'],
       actions: async (page) => {
         await page.goto('https://yahoo.com');
       },
     });

+Remove golden version of the image and rerun the test, these elements will now be ignored from the diff.

+Finally, let's say you're testing a website that takes a long time to load.
+Your coworker (not you, of course) wrote a bad DB query that takes over 30 seconds to execute.
+Your website entertains regular users with a loading screen, but Drone is not so easily amused.
+The test runner times out after 30 seconds instead of waiting for your query to return.
+You can remedy this situation as well by setting a higher `timeout` for your individual test.
+Similarly, if the same coworker wrote all of your DB queries, and they ALL take over 30 seconds to run, you can set `defaultTimeout` during setup call that will apply to all tests that don't explicitly define their own.

 ## Complete API